 Do Carpenter Bees Sting?
-Are They Dangerous?
+Facts & Treatment

 There’s a great deal of fear and misinformation out there about different types of bees.
 While some earn this mantra, others, like the carpenter bee, simply get a bad rap.